Coronation Street: International broadcast

-In the Republic of Ireland, Coronation Street is currently shown on Virgin Media One.
+In Ireland, Coronation Street is currently shown on Virgin Media One.
 The show was first aired in 1978, when RTÉ2 began showing episodes from 1976, although Ireland caught up with the current UK episodes in 1983.
 In 1992 it moved to RTÉ One, but in 2001 Granada TV bought 45 percent of TV3, and so TV3 broadcast the series from 2001 to 2014.
 In 2006, ITV sold its share of the channel but TV3 continued to buy the soap until the end of 2014 when it moved to UTV Ireland.
 Coronation Street has broadcast on each of the main Irish networks, except for the Irish language network TG4.
 In December 2016, Coronation Street returned to TV3 (now Virgin Media One).
-The show is consistently the channels most viewed programme every week.
+The show is consistently the channel's most viewed programme every week.

 Two Dutch stations have broadcast Coronation Street: VARA showed 428 episodes between 1967 and 1975, and SBS6 ran the show for a period starting in 2010.
 From 2006 the series was also broadcast by Vitaya, a small Flemish Belgian channel.

 In New Zealand, Coronation Street has been shown locally since 1964, first on NZBC television until 1975, and then on TV One, which broadcasts it in a 4-episode/2-hour block on Fridays from 7:30 pm.
 In September 2014, TV One added a 2-episode/1-hour block on Saturday from 8:30 pm.
-Because TV One did not upgrade to showing the equivalent of five or six episodes per week, New Zealand continued to fall further and further behind with episodes, and was 23 months behind Britain as of March 2014.
+Because TV One did not upgrade to showing the equivalent of five or six episodes per week, New Zealand continued to fall further and further behind with episodes, and was 23 months behind Britain by March 2014.
 During the weekday nights of the week ending 11 April 2014 and previous weeks, Coronation Street was the least watched programme on TV One in the 7:30 pm slot by a considerable margin in comparison to other weeknights, The serial aired on Tuesdays and Thursdays at 7:30 pm until October 2011, when the show moved to a 5:30 pm half-hour slot every weekday.
 The move proved unpopular with fans, and the series was quickly moved into its present prime-time slot within weeks.
 Episodes 7883, 7884, 7885 and 7886 were screened on 16 May 2014.
 These were originally aired in the UK between 4 and 11 June 2012.
 On 10 May 2018 it was announced that the current 2016 episodes would be moved to 1 p.m.
-Monday-Friday titled 'Catch-up Episodes' and for primetime Wednesday-Friday express episodes would be airing in New Zealand a week behind The United Kingdom titled '2018 Episodes' these changes would be taking place from 11 June 2018.
+Monday-Friday titled 'Catch-up Episodes' and for primetime Wednesday-Friday express episodes would be airing in New Zealand a week behind the United Kingdom titled '2018 Episodes' these changes would be taking place from 11 June 2018.